product-science/docs/docs/android/gradle.md

 ## 2. Add Product Science maven repository to root project's `buildscript`

 In the root level **build.gradle** file, add the productscience maven url to the `repositories` inside of the `buildscript` block.
-If you do not have a `buildscript` block in the file, you can add one at the toplevel.
+If you do not have a `buildscript` block in the file, you can add one at the top level.

 === "Groovy"
     ```groovy title="build.gradle"